mandar-damle/HDM-documentation/pages/02.HDM Doc 2.2/07.vcd/80.Troubleshooting Guide/default.md

 Certain virtual machine parameters may not be retained post migration.
 These will need to be set manually.
 (Ref : **DP-2859**)

+###### **Migration Wizard is not listing selected VM for migration**

+If the VM being migrated has the substring "HDM" or "hdm" (case-insensity) in the name the VM will not be listed in the migration list.
+Example "test-hdm-vm", "video-hdmi" or  will not be migrated.

 ###### **vCenter does not show the option to migrate VM**